-This strictly improves the best previously known bounds of Shmerkin and Wang \cite{ShmWang21} and Fiedler and Stull \cite{FieStu24a}, for all $0<s<1$.
-For example, the improvement is greater than $0.1$ where those two previous bounds coincide at $s\approx 0.48$ (for details, see Section~\ref{HDB}).
-From Theorem~\ref{thm:orth} we derive a new proof---and a generalization---of a theorem of Bourgain~\cite{MR2763000} concerning the Hausdorff dimension of exceptional sets for orthogonal projections; this new proof extends Bourgain's theorem from analytic sets to the more general class of sets with \emph{optimal Hausdorff oracles}~\cite{Stull22a}, defined in Section~\ref{ssec:psp}.
-These results are similar in spirit to Shmerkin's~\cite{shmerkin2023non} generalization of Bourgain's theorem in the context of distance sets.
+We then apply this to generalize a theorem of Bourgain~\cite{MR2763000} on the Hausdorff dimension of exceptional sets for orthogonal projections.
+Our theorem extends Bourgain's from analytic sets to a more general class of sets which admit \emph{optimal Hausdorff oracles}~\cite{Stull22a}.
+This result is similar in spirit to Shmerkin's~\cite{shmerkin2023non} generalization of Bourgain's theorem in the context of distance sets.

-Our main Kolmogorov complexity proofs rely on finding a pair of scalar parameters---either projections or distances---from which a point can be approximated.
-Rather than finding a suitable pair of parameters for reconstructing $x$, though, we consider candidates from a large, computably enumerable family $X$ of points that share algorithmic information properties with $x$.
-Using a combinatorial lemma (Lemma~\ref{lem:comb}, proved by a Cauchy--Schwarz double counting argument), we show that one of these candidate points has a suitable pair.
-That candidate $d$ thus acts as a ``surrogate'' for $x$ in our complexity arguments, and approximating $d$ from two parameters yields the half-information inequalities.
-This surrogate point selection step appears to be new in applications of the point-to-set principle, and we expect it to be useful in future studies.
+We now outline the main idea of our technique.
+We will illustrate the idea in the context of our Theorem~\ref{thm:pinned}, discussed above.
+Suppose that the conclusion of that theorem fails and that in general, $K_r^y(|x - y|)$ may be much less than $K_r(x)/2$, even when $x$ and $y$ are fairly independent.
+By standard reasoning, we may assume that it actually fails for two different values of $y$, say $y_1$ and $y_2$ (with respect to the same value of $x$).

+It is now tempting to reason as follows: if we know $y_1$ and $y_2$, as well as the distances $|x - y_1|$ and $|x - y_2|$ then we can easily recover $x$ with very little additional information---the main point is that the circles with centers $y_1$ and $y_2$ and radii $|x - y_1|$ and $|x - y_2|$ should in general intersect in only two points.
+Thus the total information content of $x$ should be no larger than the combined information content of $y_1, y_2, |x - y_1|,$ and $|x - y_2|$.
+Furthermore, since we are assuming that $y_1$ and $y_2$ are independent of $x$, we can ignore the contribution of $y_1$ and $y_2$ and conclude that the information content of $x$ should be no larger than the combined information content of $|x - y_1|$ and $|x - y_2|$.
+Thus it would seem that at least one of $|x - y_1|$ and $|x - y_2|$ must have at least half the information content of $x$, which is exactly what we want to conclude.

+However, there is an important problem with this argument.
+Whenever we talk about the information content of geometric objects, like points in $\R^2$, what we really mean is the Kolmogorov complexity of finite approximations of these objects.
+When we assumed that the theorem fails for $x, y_1$ and for $x, y_2$, what we actually meant was that for infinitely many $r$, we have $K^{y_1}_r(|x - y_1|) < K_r(x)/2$ and for infinitely many $r$, $K^{y_2}_r(|x - y_2|) < K_r(x)/2$.
+But the values of $r$ for which these inequalities hold may be different for $y_1$ and $y_2$.
+In other words, it may be that at every level of precision, either the finite approximation to $|x - y_1|$ or the finite approximation to $|x - y_2|$ at that precision has low complexity, but they happen to never both have low complexity at the same time.